OlivierBroekman/herringbone/docs/CLASSES.md

 ### Terminology
 - piece: an object on the board (e.g., agent, predator, wall).
-- cell: a location on the board that may host a piece.
+- board: a 2D array of pieces.
 - reward: positive values indicate a reward, while negative values indicate a cost.
 Rewards are cumulative.

 > Note: "Colliding" with a piece grants a reward; collisions are piece-based, not cell-based.
 This allows for dynamic objects.